Shot List¶

 | Clip Duration (with dissolve before retime) | This element's own duration, including any dissolve-handle extension, before retime adjustment. |

-| Clip In TC / Clip In Frames / Clip In / Clip Out / Clip Out Frames / Clip Out TC | The element's source in/out, in both timecode and frame-number form. |
+| Clip In / Out, Clip In / Out Frames, Clip In / Out TC | The element's source in / out, in VFX frame numbers, raw frame numbers, and timecode |

 | ScanIn / ScanOut | Clip In/Out minus/plus the Scan Handle — what to actually pull from the scan or source media. |

 | Retime Summary | Empty if 100% speed.
-Otherwise either a percentage (e.g. 50%) for a single retimed segment, or a breakdown like 48 @ 24, 24 @ 48 if multiple different-speed segments were merged into one element. |
+Otherwise either a percentage (e.g. 200%) for a single retimed segment, or a breakdown like 48 @ 24, 72 @ 48 if a segmented non-linear retime, where N @ x means "take N frames of footage and make it x fps." |

-| Scale & Repo | Any non-default zoom/pan/tilt on the element, summarized as Scale: 110% and/or Repo: 0.05,-0.02.
-Blank if the element is untouched. |
+| Scale & Repo | Zoom / pan / tilt on the element, summarized as Scale: 110% and / or Repo: 300,-20. |

 The Change to Cut diff¶